peggyscshu/Cell-classification-from-dual-fluorescence-labels/README.md

 1. Install Fiji.
 2. Download the model according to the contrast of the nuclear channel.
 3. Save the model in the same folder of raw images.
-4. Download the ijm script of autothrshold version or the user definalbe version.
+4. Download the ijm script of autothreshold version or the user definalbe version.
 5. Drag and drop a raw image and execute the script.